Warmun Community, Western Australia: Governance

 The community is managed through its incorporated body, Warmun Community (Turkey Creek) Incorporated, which was incorporated under the Associations Incorporation Act, 1895-1969 (WA) in 1977.

 Facilities and attractions

 The Ngalangangpum School was established in town at the request of the community.
 Built in 1979, the school allowed students to stay in town rather than attend St Joseph's School in Wyndham and only come home over the holidays.
 The school was significantly upgraded in 1987, then again in 1990 so that secondary schooling could occur in town, and again in 2001.

 Art

 Warmun art has an international reputation.
 In 1975, artists Rover Thomas and Paddy Jaminji began to collaborate in their art practice at Warmun, setting the course for contemporary Aboriginal art in the east Kimberley.
 Significant past artists, leaders and elders at Warmun include Queenie McKenzie, Madigan Thomas, Hector Jandany, George Mung Mung (c.1921–1991), and Jack Britten.
 Rover Thomas and Queenie MacKenzie in particular are recognised as pioneers of contemporary Indigenous art in Australia.

+British businessman Alistair McAlpine (1942–2014), wrote of the artistic reputation of the area in a 2002 memoir:

+But Turkey Creek, for all its lack of modern facilities, is the home of one of Australia's most exciting schools of painting.
+It first came to fame when Rover Thomas, one of its citizens, represented Australia at the Venice Biennale.
+His friend Paddy Tjamati was another of Turkey Creek's painters who broke away from the idea of simply reproducing tribal patterns on canvas.
+These two artists painted the landscapes of their country on dismembered tea-chests (..)
+Since the days of Paddy Tjamati and Rover Thomas's early efforts, a great deal of interest has been paid to the work of the painters from Turkey Creek.